-The Fund's core allocation to the US\$ Fortress Fixed Income Fund remains the Fund's largest investment at 23% of the portfolio.
-This fund, also managed directly by Fortress, invests in high quality corporate and government bonds primarily in the U.S., and is an efficient way to access this type of conservative investment with an actively managed, well-diversified portfolio.
+The Fund's portfolio is divided almost equally between U.S. dollar denominated global bond investments and holdings in local Barbados dollar bonds.
+The holding in the US\$ Fortress Fixed Income Fund remains our largest allocation at 17% of the portfolio.
+This fund, also managed directly by Fortress, invests in high-quality corporate and government bonds primarily in the U.S., and is an efficient way to access this type of conservative investment with an actively managed, well-diversified portfolio.
 It offers us the ability to gain efficient diversification for the Fund and to easily adjust allocations as necessary.
-The fund had an outstanding year in 2020 both in relative and absolute terms and was up 8.2% over the year, also surpassing its benchmark return of 7.0%.
-The Fed has promised to keep interest rates very low for the foreseeable future which while an important tailwind for financial markets will unfortunately mean that returns this high are unlikely to be repeated any time soon.
+The fund had a positive year even as global bond yields rose and prices fell, gaining 0.8%.
+(Management fees related to the Fund's investments in other Fortress funds are rebated by Fortress to the Fund to avoid double charging.)